 How to Get to El Chalten

-El Calafate has the nearest airport, about 220km away.
+El Calafate has the nearest airport, about 220km away, and can be reached from Buenos Aires by plane or bus.
 The road between El Calafate and El Chaltén is paved in excellent condition and the trip takes 3 hours by bus.
 There is a daily bus between El Calafate and El Chaltén works all year round, twice per day morning and evening (3 times in the peak season).
-Chalten Travel is a popular bus service to use.
 You can book a bus transfer from El Chalten to El Calafate here.

 Buses are quite expensive and people try hitchhiking.
 If you decide to hitchhike, just get on the road early, we had a long day of very competitive hitchhiking here.
 We hitchhiked a lot in Patagonia and it was a great way to explore the area and to travel the Carretera Austral.